-Each director who was in office at the time of the initial public offering has also been indemnified by the Company as more particularly described in the section which follows entitled "COMPENSATION OF EXECUTIVE OFFICERS."
+Each director has also been indemnified by the Company as more particularly described in the section which follows entitled "COMPENSATION OF EXECUTIVE OFFICERS."

 The five nominees for election as Class I directors receiving the greatest number of votes properly cast on behalf of holders of Common Stock for the election of directors at the Meeting will be elected.
 The persons named in the enclosed proxy intend to vote each share as to which a proxy has been properly executed and returned (and not revoked) in favor of the election as a Class I director of each of the nominees named below, unless authority to vote for the election of any of such nominees is withheld by marking the proxy to that effect.
 The election inspectors will count shares of Common Stock represented by proxies that withhold authority to vote for one or more nominees for election as a director only as shares that are present and entitled to vote on the matter for purposes of determining the presence of a quorum, but withholding authority to vote for one or more nominees will not have any effect on the outcome of voting on this proposal.